You don’t need to build data lake, you need Omakase

 Dessert: Reporting on data

 This three-course meal is quickly coming to an end, but I couldn’t let you go home before you have dessert.
 You need dashboards, but you also want self-service, then you can’t go wrong with Looker.
-I am not the only chef saying this, have a look at this and this.
+I am not the only chef saying this, have a look at this.

 One big reason for choosing Looker in addition to the above is the fact that version control is part of the process.
 If you want things that are documented, reused, and follow software development best practices, then you need to have everything in version control.
 You can no longer depend on the secret recipe that one of your colleagues has on their laptops.
 People get promoted, move to other companies, forget… and you need to have a data stack that is not brittle.
 So choose your dessert wisely.